Promoting smoking cessation pregnancy programs can be a complex issue.

 Promote Easy-Access, Evidence-Based, Tailored Support

-At the EX Program, we offer digital, people-powered resources that are specifically tailored to pregnant women and new moms.
-These resources include expert support through live chat with our EX Coaches, who can select and ship quitting medications (if appropriate).
+At EX Program, we offer digital, people-powered resources that are specifically tailored to pregnant women and new moms.

 Contact us today to learn more about how we can help you give pregnant women and new moms the right tools to quit tobacco.